• Skip to content

 Engaged volunteers value opportunities to develop and grow in their roles.

-And, organizations that utilize large numbers of volunteers, need to be constantly looking for ways to develop and promote them to leadership positions.
+And organizations that utilize large numbers of volunteers need to be constantly looking for ways to develop and promote them to leadership positions.

 This can be done by creating a process to identify those volunteers with leadership potential and having a defined developmental plan for them.

-Keep in mind, not every volunteer (like not every employee) has the drive or the interest to take on more responsibility.
+Keep in mind, that not every volunteer (like not every employee) has the drive or the interest to take on more responsibility.

 Target those people who show an interest and desire for more responsibility and stay focused on those who have that potential.